BenjaminIwuchukwu/AWS-DNB-Tech-Summit-2024/copy-s3-object-to-rds-db/README.md

 2. Upload the cloudformation template file
 3. Fill in all the necessary cloudformation parameters and deploy stack

-The stack can also be created using the **AWS CLI**.
+The stack can also be deployed using the **AWS CLI**.

-> aws cloudformation deploy --stack-name {your stack name} --template-file file://CloudFormationStack.yml --parameter-overrides S3DataBucket={S3 bucket that stores the uploaded json} ....
+> aws cloudformation deploy --stack-name {your stack name} --template-file file://CloudFormationStack.yml --parameter-overrides S3LambdaBucket={S3 bucket that stores the lambda scripts} ...

 4. Upload test json files to S3 Data bucket to verify successful deployment
 5. Retrieve the endpoint of the RDS MySQL database from the RDS service on the AWS console